Wyamio/Wyam.Web/Input/modules/where.md

 # Usage
 ---

-  - `Where(Func<IDocument, IExecutionContext, bool> predicate)`
+  - `Where(DocumentConfig predicate)`

     Specifies the predicate to use for filtering documents.
+The return value is expected to be a `bool`.